Kawsik/code-host/blogger-one-labeld-posts-page/README.md

 ## CSS LINK
 - [x] Copy link of style.css
-- [x] paste into this: https://rawgit.com/
+- [x] paste into this - https://rawgit.com/
 - [x] and copy URL in production from there.

 ## JAVA LINK